DONKEY0xSHOT/PAPA-2.0/README.md

 ## TODO

-- **FLIRT signature support** - It would solve most of the false positives (CRT helpers would be suppressed) and the false-negative gap (more accurate function boundaries via FLIRT-recognized prologues).
+- **FLIRT signature support** - It would solve most of the FPs & FNs.
+We currently use pattern-matching to detect common CRT functions, but there's more work to be done.
 - **Broader regex compatibility** - for rules whose patterns use Python `re` features `std::regex` rejects.
+- **Beautify the CLI output** - The current CLI output is ugly, unlike CAPA's one.